-SUMMARY OF RECREATION PROJECTS Recreation Project Map Id. #° Augment Recreation Opportunities By: Intent Joint Use Agreements 22 Developing cooperative agreements with the school district, the YMCA Camp, Camp Yeager, CDPR, the County, Joslyn Center, Youth Center, former Air Force Station, local utilities, Cambria Pines Lodge and other similar agencies.
+SUMMARY OF RECREATION PROJECTS Recreation Map Project Id. #° Augment Recreation Opportunities By: Intent Joint Use Agreements 22 Developing cooperative agreements with the school district, the YMCA Camp, Camp Yeager, CDPR, the County, Joslyn Center, Youth Center, former Air Force Station, local utilities, Cambria Pines Lodge and other similar agencies.
 Provide community indoor and/or outdoor recreation that benefits the community.
-One Large Community As a first priority, upgrading the Veteran's Center and joint-use agreements with other community facilities.
-Provide community indoor recreation and cultural facilities.
-Center Within Cambria ~ ~ As a second priority, obtaining existing facilities that have good indoor recreation opportunities.
+One Large Community Center Within Cambria ~ As a first priority, upgrading the Veteran's Center and joint-use agreements with other community facilities.
+Provide community indoor recreation and cultural facilities. w •• As a second priority, obtaining existing facilities that have good indoor recreation opportunities.
 Facilities should be large enough to accommodate 200 to 300 people, provide adequate indoor recreation space that may also be utilized for events (such as weddings, art shows, and performing arts).
-Such facilities may also be used to •• = · As a third priority, obtaining new centrally located facilities for indoor recreation. consolidate existing public facilities (such as the library and adult education).
+Such facilities may also be used to consolidate aviding public facilities (such ' As a third priority, obtaining new centrally located facilities for indoor recreation. consolidate existing public facilities (such as the library and adult education).
 Centers should be obtained through community monies, private donations, and similar methods.